3. Working with Modules

 to shift the bits left, right,

 up or down.
-You can use the area selection tool to limit the scope of these operations to
+You can use the area selection tool

 the selected area.